Lifestyle #Featured articles

 • The country’s Crime Severity Index is low across the country, with many large metropolitan cities below the national average.

-• Some of Canada’s safest cities are found in Ontario and Quebec, but there are plenty of safe cities across the country.
+• Some of Canada’s safest cities are found in Ontario, but there are plenty of safe cities across the country.

 Best Mortgage Rates